csebooks/java-programming/content.en/the-java-language/data-types-variables-and-arrays/_index.md

 #### short

- is a signed 16-bit type.
+**short** is a signed 16-bit type.
 It has a range from –32,768 to 32,767.
 It is probably the least-used Java type.
 Here are some examples of **short** variable declarations:
 ```
 short s;